TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-portal-azuredatastudio.md

 **About Azure Data Studio**

-To learn about Azure Data Studio, see the [primary documentation] (https://docs.microsoft.com/sql/azure-data-studio).
+To learn about Azure Data Studio, see the [primary documentation](https://docs.microsoft.com/sql/azure-data-studio).

 ## **Recommended Documents**